michaeljosephroddy/connect-five-game/README.md

 the client application is a Java class named Client.
 The client prompts the player for input requests the game logic from the server usnig Java's HTTP Client.

 - At anytime you can check the status of the game by entering "check-status" in the console.
-This command will check and return the current game status and game state. (will be useful after aplayer makes amove).
+This command will check and return the current game status and game state. (will be useful after a player makes a move).
 - At any time a client can leave the game by entering "quit" in the console.
 This will remove the player from the game and the game will end.

-# Testing
+## Testing

 Unfortunately, due to other responsibilities and time constraints, I did not get a chance to write any unit or integration tests.
 I carried out manual testing throughout the development process and I am confident the application works as the requirements states but further testig is definitely needed to test all possible inputs and outputs.
 In the future, I would consider writing automated unit and integration tests with the TestNG framework.

-# Considerations
+## Considerations

 I thought this was a really interesting project to work on and I definitely learned a lot throughout the development process as I encountered some scenarios/issues that I have never seen before.

-# Improvements
+## Improvements

 As this application communicates over HTTP and HTTP is uni-directional, the client must request the data from the server and the server will then respond to the client.
 This can be quite inconveinient as the client needs to "check the game status" after a player joins, makes a move or leaves the game etc..